Authentication providers

 - 192.168.0.0/24

-Home Assistant auth provider
+Home Assistant authentication provider

 User details are stored in the [your config]/.storage directory.
 All passwords are stored hashed and with a salt, making it almost impossible for an attacker to figure out the password even if they have access to the file.